xiaom233/SR-paper-reading/index.md

     Previous methods are restricted by local convolutional operation and channel-wise or spatial attention schema.
-    To address this issue, the paper designs local and non-local attention blocks to extraact features that capture the long-range dependencies between pixels.
+    To address this issue, the paper designs local and non-local attention blocks to extract features that capture the long-range dependencies between pixels.
     Specifically, we design trunk branch and (non-)local mask branch in each (non-)local attention block.
     Three issues are found following: